YanivHaliwa/chatwithGPT/README.md

 - `/tr [text]`: Translate the given text
 - `/add`: add user in bot lists
 - `/list`: list all existing bots in file
+- `/multi`: Get responses from all bots listed in the file.
+This can be disabled only by triggering the '/single' command.
+- `/single`:Get a response from only one bot, selected by the system.